vejtheguy/product-preview-card/README.md

 ### What I learned

-With this project, I learned the use of a html picture tag and how you can apply a differnet image for different widths:
+With this project, I learned the use of the html picture tag and how you can apply a differnet image for different widths:

 ```html
   <picture class="product-image">